AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 >[!NOTE]
 >
 > Your system administrator can also configure the text filters and show or hide other filters.
-For more details view Configure text filters section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
+For more details, view *Configure text filters* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.

 The list of filtered files which contain the searched text is displayed.
 For example, in the above screenshot the files containing the text 'general' are listed.
 You can also preview the content of the file.